-Long and thick eyelashes are an epic sign of beauty and that’s why there is so much of demand for best over the counter mascara in the beauty industry today.
-You may be surprised to know that the hype revolving around mascara has been there since thousands and thousands of years ago.
+Long and thick eyelashes are an epic sign of beauty and that’s why there is so much demand for the best over-the-counter mascara in the beauty industry today.
+You may be surprised to know that the hype revolving around mascara has been there for thousands of years ago.
 What we see today may be the best over the counter mascara but back in those days, people used natural substances like coal to darken their eyelashes.
 Let’s take a tour of the history of mascara that played a vital role in women’s beauty even back in those days.

 Even men used to darken their eyelashes

 Today, if a man uses mascara, we may feel a bit weird but back in those days, it was very common for men to darken their eyelashes.
 During 3500 BC to 2500 BC, men used kohl and ointments to darken their eyelashes in Egypt.
 The compound also protected their eyes from the burning rays of the sun.
 Women in Egypt used malachite on their eyelashes since they believed it was an aphrodisiac.
 If this was the case now, the sales of the best over the counter mascara would be soaring high.

 Just like the women in Egypt, Roman ladies also believed that there was a connection between sex and thick eyelashes.
 Pliny the Elder, a Roman philosopher, wrote that lashes would fall out if one has excessive sex, somewhere around 753 BC to 476 AD.
 Due to this popular belief, women would try to darken their eyelashes and take good care of them to protect their chastity.
 So, thick and dark eyelashes were not just a beauty trait but also something that judged a woman’s character.

 Pluck them all